Alison Starling: Early career

-Current
+WJLA-TV

 Starling joined WJLA-TV in August 2003.
 One year later, she became co-anchor of Good Morning Washington (5-7AM) and ABC7 News at Noon.
 In 2005, Washingtonian named her one of the area's rising stars in local television news.

-She was previously the co-anchor of the early morning program Good Morning Washington.
+On November 3, 2023, Starling announced that she would be stepping down from the station to focus more on spending time with her family.
+Her final newscast aired on November 22, 2023, the day before Thanksgiving.

 Personal

 Starling met NBC News correspondent Peter Alexander in 2001.
 In August 2011 they became engaged in France.
-They married Saturday April 21, 2012, atop the Newseum in Washington, DC.
+They married Saturday April 21, 2012, atop the Newseum in Washington, D.C.

-In February 2013 she announced her pregnancy, and shared that she was having a girl.
+In February 2013, she announced her pregnancy, and shared that she was having a girl.

-On December 11, 2014, the Washington Post noted that Starling was expecting the couple's second child.
+On December 11, 2014, The Washington Post noted that Starling was expecting the couple's second child.
 The couple is raising their children Jewish.